 We asked over 300 producers “ When collaborating on a project, roughly how many masters do you create and share before a project is finished? ” It turns out over 90% of projects have 3 or more masters created before the project is finished, with 12.3% saying they created 11 or more masters before finishing the project.

 When you’re working with this many files, you want to be certain that the project is headed in the right direction.
-With Bounce Boss, you can jump seamlessly between the different masters and compare how the sound has evolved and hopefully improved as the project has progressed.
+With Bounce Boss, you can easily jump between the different masters and compare how the sound has evolved and hopefully improved as the project has progressed.
 Being able to compare to a reference track gives you peace of mind that your music will be sonically comparable to commercially successful tracks when you release it.

 Pro Tip: You can click on the buttons or use the keyboard shortcuts S, R, M, V (stems, references, mixes, masters) together with the number keys 1-9 to navigate these items quickly.